About the Australian

 Cost Engineering Society

 The Australian Cost engineering Society (ACES) was formed in 1996 to provide opportunities for the exchange of information on the development of total cost management technologies in Australia and to encourage increased training and recognition for practitioners.
-The ACES is a technical society of Engineers Australia and a section of the Association for the Advancement of Cost Engineering International (AACEI).
-The ACES is also a member of the International Cost Engineering Council (ICEC).
+The ACES is a technical society of Engineers Australia.
+The ACES is also a member of the International Cost Engineering Council (ICEC) and collaborates with the Association for the Advancement of Cost Engineering International (AACEI).

 Provide national leadership and facilitate professional activities to encourage member contribution to the practice of cost engineering in Australia.